dhikihandika/textedit-app_Flutter/README.md

 # textedit_app

-Make simple program textedit on Fluttter
+This in simple program textedit on Fluttter has been learning

 ## Getting Started